Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 1. RepRapFirmware on the main board rounds the axes endpoint to whole microsteps.
 (Extruder movements are kept unrounded)
 1. RepRapFirmware sends the move details over the CAN-FD bus, including the move length for each axis motor measured in whole microsteps.
 (Whole and part microsteps for extruders)
-1. In open loop mode, microsteps are generated at the appropriate times.
+1. In open loop mode and assisted open loop mode, microsteps are generated at the appropriate times.
 1. In closed loop mode, the motor position is calculated from the movement parameters as a floating point number of full steps.